1. Swim in Cenotes:

 Chocolate Museum in Valladolid

-The Mexicans love to celebrate and children will love the colour and sounds of their festivals if there is one happening when you are in town.
-Expect colourful stalls, food to taste, and music in the town square on feast days and often on Sundays too.
-Watch for local adverts or check where you stay for information.
+Viva la fiesta Mexicana!
+Mexicans love to celebrate and children will savour the colour and sounds of their festivals if there is one happening when you are in town.
+Expect vibrant stalls, local food to taste, and rhythmic music inspiring to dance along in the town square on festival days and often on Sundays, too.
+Watch for local adverts or check where you stay for further information.

 Many of the towns and sights on the Yucatan peninsular have sound and light shows.
 We saw the sound and light show at Valladolid (21:00 at the Convento de San Bernadino de Siena) and they are a fun way to learn more about the history of these places.
 Most of them are in Spanish first, followed by the English version and free of charge.
 Ask at your hotel or sights about show times.